 Involve children in preparing for and carrying out emergency plans.
 All children need and want to carry out important roles.
 This helps them feel a part of the family and prepares them to cope with later situations.

 - If you have older or disabled relatives living at home, review emergency procedures with them.

 - If special transportation or assistance is necessary in an emergency, arrange this in advance.

 - If a relative lives in a nursing home, discuss evacuation procedures with the staff and make needed plans.

 For more information on disaster preparedness and recovery visit the NC Disaster Information Center.

-Adapted by Dr. Karen DeBord, Extension Child Development Specialist, Family and Consumer Sciences, North Carolina Cooperative Extension Service from Stress and Coping with Disaster by Karen DeBord, Marty Baker, Ami O’Neill, University of Missouri.
+Adapted by Dr. Karen DeBord, Extension Child Development Specialist, NC State Extension, from Stress and Coping with Disaster by Karen DeBord, Marty Baker, Ami O’Neill, University of Missouri.

 Publication date: May 23, 2014

 North Carolina State University and North Carolina A&T State University commit themselves to positive action to secure equal opportunity regardless of race, color, creed, national origin, religion, sex, age, veteran status or disability.
 In addition, the two Universities welcome all persons without regard to sexual orientation.